 With support from

-Are you based in South Cambridgeshire and care about your community and climate change?
-The Net Zero Now training scheme can help you identify how and where you can take action on climate change in your local community.
+The Net Zero Now training scheme will help local communities to identify how and where they can take action on climate change in South Cambridgeshire.

 This free training course is designed to enable everyone, regardless of knowledge, skills or experience to participate.
 By the end of the programme participants will have the tools to get started on a carbon reduction initiative.
 This could be something as simple as setting up a new local clothes swap, or something as big as a community energy scheme.